Why Choose an Independent Insurance Agency?

 When shopping for insurance coverage, your two main considerations are a) product, and b) price.
 First, does the insurance product meet your needs?
 If not, you don’t want it at any price.
 Once suitable products have been identified, prices can be compared.
 This is a simplified example, but it affects your choice of insurance agents through motive.

-An independent insurance agent doesn’t care which one of their insurance companies gets your business.
+An independent insurance agent doesn’t care which of their insurance companies gets your business.
 They want the client to have the best solution and allow the insurance companies to compete for it.
-Competition keeps all parties in line.
-In this manner, their focus can be placed on serving the client, making recommendations, and explaining the differences between products so that you can make an informed decision.
+In this manner, the insurance companies’ focus is placed on serving the client, making recommendations, and explaining the differences between products so that you can make an informed decision.